Martín Cortés de Albacar: Art of Navigation

 Cortés' book, Breve compendio,...
 Arte de navegar was first published in 1551 and then promoted by Steven Borough who brought the book to England in 1558.
 He had the book translated into English by Richard Eden and published in 1561 entitled The Art of Navigation.
 As such, it became a very popular and the first English manual of navigation.
 It was the primary text for European navigation throughout the 16thC and the early 17thC.
-Being revised and extending through nine editions from the years 1561 to 1630.
+It was revised and extended through nine editions from 1561 to 1630.
 It was enjoyed by people such as Martin Frobisher and Francis Drake.

 Arte de navegar was a practical book in which Cortés discussed, in a concise manner, navigation, cosmography and problems such as magnetic declination for which he hypothesised a Celestial magnetic pole.